Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 • Bleeding

-Stomach or Small Intestine Obstruction - Either the gastric outlet or the initial portion of the small intestine (the duodenum) can get obstructed by a developing tumour.
+Stomach or Small Intestine Obstruction - Either the gastric outlet or the initial portion of the small intestine (the duodenum) can get obstructed by a developing tumor.
 If this occurs, a stent can be inserted to keep these areas open, or surgery can be performed to circumvent the obstruction.

 Diabetes - The abrupt onset of diabetes may signal the presence of pancreatic cancer.